Juvenile arthritis systemic type, (Stills disease in children) (ICD-10 M08.2)

 - Higher Liver Enzymes (ALAT, ASAT, LD), most often over 2-3 x upper reference ranges

 - Higher Ferritin (most often> 1500)

-- Lower lowering (SR), but often moderate over the reference range
+- Lower immersion reaction (SR), but often moderate over the reference range

-- Ferritin / SR ratio at least 21,5 have shown 82% sensitivity and 78% specificity for MAS in systemic JIA compared to systemic JIA without MAS (reference: Eloseily EMA, 2019)
+- Ferritin / SR ratio of at least 21,5 has shown 82% sensitivity and 78% specificity for MAS in systemic JIA compared to systemic JIA without MAS (reference: Eloseily EMA, 2019)